 Address: 15639 Birmingham Hwy, Milton

-I always thought you kept u-pick (or even store bought) berries fresh by not washing them until you were ready to eat them, but I did a little research for this article and found out there is a secret ingredient to keep them fresh longer, vinegar.
+I always thought you kept U-pick berries — or even store-bought ones — fresh by not washing them until you were ready to eat them.
+I did a little research for this article, and found out there is a secret ingredient to keep them fresh longer — vinegar.
 Sounds weird but it makes sense, and every article I read said the berries don’t taste like vinegar afterwards.
 Here’s what I found.

 - Apparently it isn’t just moisture that shortens the shelf life of berries, but mold.
 You know how you always find that one berry at the bottom that’s a little fuzzy.
 Well you want to kill that mold, and a vinegar bath is the way to do it.